citp/privacy-policy-historical/e/eu/eur/eurostemcell.org.md

 You may refuse to accept cookies by activating the setting on your browser which allows you to refuse the setting of cookies.
 However, if you select this setting you may be unable to access certain parts of the Site.
 Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you log on to our site.

 **Security**
-We employ security measures to protect your information from access by unauthorised persons and against unlawful processing, accidental loss, destruction or damage.
+We employ security measures to protect your information from access by unauthorised persons and against unlawful processing, accidental loss, destruction or damage, (although no warranties can be given in such regard).

 Please help us keep our records updated by informing us of any changes to your email address and other contact details.